samia-iqbal/BankApp/README.md

       <td align= "left">The user must be able to see an account number and a name randomly generated together and show what prize they won, according to the starting number of the account number</td>
        <td align= "left">The user can view the history of the account numbers, names and prizes that the users won</td>
       <td align= "left">Input validation - For example, one user can win only one prize</td>
-      <td align= "left">The admin can login and manage the users and the account numbers they were assigned to</td>
+      <td align= "left">The admin can login and manage the usernames and the account numbers they were assigned to</td>
     </tr>

 </table>